 It is a whole life cycle approach involving the management of raw materials and services from suppliers to manufacturers and service providers, to the customer and BACK (my emphasis).

 For agribusinesses, there are a large number of sustainability supply chain issues to consider.
-They include:

 • Water use

 • Product freshness, quality and integrity